-First published in 1843, Dickens’ festive tale recounts the story of Ebenezer Scrouge, and an elderly miser who is visited by the ghost of his former business partner Jacob Marley, and the spirits of Christmas Past, Present, and Future.
+First published in 1843, Dickens’ festive tale recounts the story of Ebenezer Scrouge, an elderly miser who is visited by the ghost of his former business partner Jacob Marley, and the spirits of Christmas Past, Present, and Future.
 We’ve released an extract of the classic Christmas story as a gift to you this Christmas.
-Read an extract from A Christmas Carol below.
-Merry Christmas, folks!

-EXTRACT FROM: Stave Two – The First of The Three Spirits
+Stave II: The First of the Three Spirits

 “Are you the Spirit, sir, whose coming was foretold to me?" asked Scrooge.

 The voice was soft and gentle.
 Singularly low, as if, instead of being so close beside him, it were at a distance.

 “Who and what are you?"
 Scrooge demanded.